 The Google App Engine is very cool, and very useful, it’s hosting it:

-clwmckenna asked: Hi, I am interested in using Kinect in Scratch but I have no idea where to find the drivers on the OpeNI website.
+clwmckenna said: Hi, I am interested in using Kinect in Scratch but I have no idea where to find the drivers on the OpeNI website.
 Can you help me?

 Sorry I missed your question before, please try the driver installation steps below to get it set up on your system.
 Let me know if you need any help.